Hong Kong stocks start weaker after Fed rate hike; China shares flat

-SHANGHAI, June 15 Hong Kong stocks opened lower on Thursday, led by property shares, after the Federal Reserve raised interest rates and unveiled plans for shrinking its balance sheet.
+SHANGHAI, June 15 (Reuters) - Hong Kong stocks opened lower on Thursday, led by property shares, after the Federal Reserve raised interest rates and unveiled plans for shrinking its balance sheet.

 But China stocks appeared immune to the U.S. rate move, which had been largely expected.